wilsonmar/wilsonmar.github.io/_posts/2019-04-07-xcode-install.md

 <hr />

-## XCode components
+## Two different XCode installs

-Because XCode takes so much disk space, developers who use another  IDE (such as Visual Studio), prefer to only install XCode's utilities and run-time components.
+Because XCode IDE takes so much disk space, developers who use another  IDE (such as Visual Studio), prefer to only install XCode's <strong>command line utilities</strong> for the <strong>GCC compiler</strong> Python needs.
+Newer versions also installs a Git client.

+So it's a good idea to identify what has been installed.

 <a name="versions"></a>